pini-gh/acme-companion/README.md

 * `DEBUG` - Set it to `1` to enable debugging of the entrypoint script and generation of LetsEncrypt certificates, which could help you pin point any configuration issues.

-* `RENEW_PRIVATE_KEYS` - Set it to `false` to make simp_le reuse previously generated private key for each certificate instead of creating a new one on certificate renewal.
+* `RENEW_PRIVATE_KEYS` - Set it to `false` to make acme.sh reuse previously generated private key for each certificate instead of creating a new one on certificate renewal.
 Recommended if you intend to use HPKP.

 * The `com.github.jrcs.letsencrypt_nginx_proxy_companion.nginx_proxy` label - set this label on the nginx-proxy container to tell the docker-letsencrypt-nginx-proxy-companion container to use it as the proxy.